plengauer/opentelemetry-bash/README.md

 Finally, a single root span will be created and activated that represents the script.
 This span will automatically be deactivated and ended when the script ends.

-## Automatic Instrumentation of Github Actions
+## Automatic Instrumentation of GitHub Actions
-To automatically monitor your Github Workflows on job level and to auto-inject into all individual steps, add the following step as first in every job you want to observe.
+To automatically monitor your GitHub Actions on job level and to auto-inject into all individual steps, add the following step as first in every job you want to observe.
 You can configure the SDK as described <a href="https://opentelemetry.io/docs/languages/sdk-configuration/">here</a> by adding environment variables to the setup step.
+Job-level deep instrumentation can be combined arbitrarily with workflow-level monitoring below.
+Compared to workflow-level monitoring, job-level monitoring provides deep injection into individual steps, as well as more precise timings and log collection.
 ```yaml
 - uses: plengauer/opentelemetry-bash/actions/instrument/job@main
   env: